patricklapgar/Docker-Clone/README.md

 My philosophy regarding technology is if I don't understand it, then I better try building it.

-Regardless of the results, I walk away learning something awesome! :)
+Regardless of the results, I walk away learning something awesome🤓

 This is the repo for a Docker clone I built as a side project.
 I learned so much about the service, and I wish I was using it more heavily in previous projects.